pdfkit/pdfkit/README.md

         gem install wkhtmltopdf-binary

-*Note:* The automated installer has been removed.
+*Note:* The automated installers have been removed.

 ## Usage